-Coffee brewing is generally divided into 3 types of preparation methods:
+Coffee brewing is broadly divided into 4 types of preparation categories:

 The most basic type of brewing is regular drip or pour-over brewing.
 In this method, heated water of 195°F to 205°F is poured over to medium coarse or medium-fine coffee grounds placed over a paper or metal filter.
 The water due to gravity doesn’t stops and flows down the grounds and passes through the filter into the cup.
 This extracted water is what we drink as regular coffee.
 The filter stops the grounds from passing through to the cup.

 There are various methods that are developed over time and have particular steps of action and outcomes.
 In Drip brewing, we use medium, medium coarse, or medium-fine coffee grinds for the best results.
 Some common equipment for pour-over is Chemex, Hario, and Auto Drip.

 This brewing method, the most popular one in North America, has several advantages.
 It’s the easiest way to make a pot of coffee for a crowd.
 Many among these brewers allow programming so that it wakes you up to a freshly brewed cup of coffee.
 The cleanup of these brewers is also literally very easy.